Baerchadwick/ll-docs/docs/workflow/instructions/instructions_instructions.md

 ## SCREENSHOTS

 Store your screenshots in an appropriate subfolder of `ll-docs/images` so that you can link to them in your documentation.
+Your images will be stored at the URL `https://raw.githubusercontent.com/learninglab-dev/ll-docs/master/`.
+What follows `/master/` above will be the relative path to your image (for instance: `https://raw.githubusercontent.com/learninglab-dev/ll-docs/master/images/workflow/make_gif_service.png`).